Smilooooo/Smilooooo.github.io/_posts/2025-05-13-pigeon-post.md

 |:---:|
 |Figure 9: Sample of a floating buoy on the coast of Denmark.|

 By contrast, this is a generic image of a buoy floating on a body of water.
-PIGEOTTO still identifies that the image is taken from or near the sea, but its highest-probability guess lands off the coast of the northeastern United States—over 5500 km from Denmark.
+PIGEOTTO still identifies that the image is taken from or near the sea, but its highest-probability guess lands off the coast of the northeastern United States, over 5500 km from Denmark.
 This large error underscores how maritime scenes without distinct, place-specific markers remain a significant challenge for geolocation models.

 These examples demonstrate PIGEOTTO’s proficiency in leveraging learned visual cues for precise landmark localization, while also exposing its limitations when distinctive, place‐specific features are absent.